 Critical skills are developed through independent reading and encouraging active participation individually and in groups in seminar settings (C1-C3).
 Formal spoken presentations (C3) and written research projects (C1-C4) are informed by appropriate materials some of which references are provided to students and others of which students have to locate.

-Practical skills are assessed through research projects (C1-C4).
+Practical skills are assessed through research projects, essays, presentations, and other assessments throughout most modules (C1-C4).

 Transferable/Key Skills

 On completing the programme students should be able to: